degenwithheart/DegenCasino/readme.md

 **🎰 Built with ❤️ and countless hours by [@degenwithheart](https://github.com/degenwithheart)**

-*Pushing the boundaries of what's possible in Solana gaming.*
+*Thanks to Gamba, and to every open-source builder who made this journey possible.
+Pushing the boundaries of what's possible in Solana gaming—one dream at a time.*